mkturkcan/Minimal-Client-side-Finder.js/README.md

 # Minimal-Client-side-Finder.js
-Minimal example for working with Finder.js client-side
+Minimal example for working with Finder.js client-side.